7 Reasons Lawyers Are Unhappy & How To Improve Their Happiness

 1. Lawyers Work In Toxic Environments

-They spend a lot of time in a boiling pot of constant conflicts and undue pressures.
-Their clients trust them with their most private secrets, including the illegal acts they committed, while expecting their counsel to draw favorable judgments.
+• Second, their clients trust them with their most private secrets, including the illegal acts they committed, while expecting their counsel to draw favorable judgments.
 This can get quite stressful for the lawyers.

 2. Lawyers Don’t Have A Work-Life Balance